Building cloud-based applications with Microsoft Azure

 - An Azure subscription (Azure Pass, MSDN subscription, free trial, company subscription, etc.)

-- Visual Studio Community 2017 or higher with the latest updates installed and the .NET Desktop Development, ASP.NET and Web Development, and Azure Development workloads installed
+- A laptop with Visual Studio Community 2019 or higher with the latest updates installed and the .NET Desktop Development, ASP.NET and Web Development, and Azure Development workloads installed

 - Administrative permissions to install Visual Studio Code, NuGet packages, Node.js, NPM packages, and other tools that are required during the course of the labs